mountkelvin/houmio-docs/migration.md

 # Reconfigure

 SSH to your Houm.io bridge.
+[Fing](http://www.overlooksoft.com/fing) is a nice tool for listing the IP and MAC addresses of the network you are in.

 Upgrade your supervisord, let the installer overwrite your supervisor.conf: